 By August of 2015, there were six therapists and certification from the Department of Human Services (DHS) to provide Children’s Therapeutic Services and Supports (CTSS).
 This in-home rehabilitative service teaches and empowers children and families the necessary skills to be healthy and whole.
 In March 2016, Minnesota CarePartner became ARMHS certified, meaning we can now serve adults needing life skills training and therapy.

-Katy realized that Minnesota Care Partner could meet several of the task force recommendations.
-In August of 2016, Katy gave presentations to staff meetings at 16 social service agencies across eight counties.
-The response to the partnership has been overwhelmingly positive.
-We’ve received great feedback from our partnerships and we continue to prevent recidivism.
+Katy realized that Minnesota Care Partner’s services already was meeting several of the task force recommendations.
+In August of 2016, Katy gave presentations to staff meetings at 16 social service agencies across eight counties about their culturally responsive ARMHS, CTSS and therapeutic services.
+The services focused on families involved with child welfare.